openforcefield/openff-evaluator/docs/thermomldatasets.rst

 * *Excess molar enthalpy (molar enthalpy of mixing), kJ/mol* (``EnthalpyOfMixing``)
 * *Molar enthalpy of vaporization or sublimation, kJ/mol* (``EnthalpyOfVaporization``)

-where here both the ThermoML property name (as defined by the IUPAC XML schema) and the built-in framework class are provided.
+where here both the ThermoML property name (as defined by the `IUPAC XML schema <https://trc.nist.gov/ThermoML.xsd>`_) and the built-in framework class are listed.

 Registering Properties
 ----------------------